harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 ####**[HARSH] Tag**

-Comments &amp; Post topics that have a [HARSH] tag on them will be moderated less-strictly.
+Comments & Post topics that have a [HARSH] tag on them will be moderated less-strictly.
 This does not mean that we will allow personal attacks, escalated bickering or non-productive comments / criticism.
 A Comment or Topic with the [HARSH] tag still requires constructive criticism in a comment in order to be productive.

-## 5. Approved Posters &amp; High-Quality Content Only.
+## 5. Approved Posters & High-Quality Content Only.

 After 90 days of participation (comments) in the community, you will automatically be approved to create new topics by /u/steroidsBot.